SmarterApp/AP_IMRT/deploy/Deployment.AWS.md

       curl https://iis-awsdev.sbtds.org:/info
       {"build":{"version":"0.1.11","artifact":"ap-imrt-iis","name":"ap-imrt-iis","group":"org.opentestsystem.ap","time":"2018-02-06 22:27:26+0000","by":"root"}}   </pre>
    * NOTE: You will have to update the domain mapping any time the loadbalancer changes.
+* Update security groups to allow access from the kubernetes nodes running the applications to the database
+   * From the AWS console, got to RDS, then select the datbase instance created above
+   * Under the details section, click on the security group
+   * Create a new inbound rule, giving the k8s nodes access to port 5432

 #### Create the Graylog Server
 Graylog will be installed in AWS following the directions here: http://docs.graylog.org/en/2.4/pages/installation/aws.html